1Genevieve/Survival-Analysis/README.md

 **coef** - estimated log hazard ratio.
 Quantifies the logarithm of the hazard ratio with age as predictor variable.

 **exp(coef)** - exponential of the coefficient.
 The hazard ratio itself or relative risk.
 Taking the exponential of the coefficient (i.e., exp(coef)) gives the hazard ratio associated with a one-unit increase in age.
 If exp(coef) > 1, a one-unit increase in age leads to an increased hazard (higher risk).
 If exp(coef) < 1, a one-unit increase in age leads to a decreased hazard (lower risk).
 Thus, every year increase in age increases the hazard in the older group by 6%.
-The increase is linear meaning older people have the same 6% increase in risk of death as younger people every year (that is not correct as shown in the test of proportional hazards assumption below).
+The increase is linear meaning older people have the same 6% increase in risk of death as younger people every year (that is not correct as shown in the Martingale test of proportional hazards assumption below).

 ```
 ap <- cox.zph(cox)